tuda-parallel/FTIO/README.md

 1. A. Tarraf, A. Bandet, F. Boito, G. Pallez, and F. Wolf, “Capturing Periodic I/O Using Frequency Techniques,” in 2024 IEEE International Parallel and Distributed Processing Symposium (IPDPS), San Francisco, CA, USA, May 2024, pp. 1–14.

-2. A. Tarraf, A. Bandet, F. Boito, G. Pallez, and F. Wolf, “FTIO: Detecting I/O periodicity using frequency techniques.”
-2023.
+2. A. Tarraf, A. Bandet, F. Boito, G. Pallez, and F. Wolf, “FTIO: Detecting I/O periodicity using frequency techniques.” arXiv preprint arXiv:2306.08601 (2023).

 <p align="right"><a href="#ftio">⬆</a></p>